habx/test-client-front/README.md

 #### Recommended libraries

-Here are some libraries we are using daily, better getting use to it right away no ? 😉
+Here are some libraries we are using daily, better getting use to it right away don't you think ? 😉

 * [@habx/ui-core](https://github.com/habx/ui-core) our UI components
   library ✨